 5. Where to stay while travelling in Pakistan

 Pakistan Tourism Development Corporation has a number of guest houses around the country.
-An exhaustive list of location is available on PTDC.
+An exhaustive list of locations is available on PTDC.

 These guest houses provide secure premises and trained staff at quite reasonable restaurants.
 Most of these locations have restaurants on the premises where local and continental food is available.